pkgcore/pkgcheck/HACKING.rst

 on your PYTHONPATH.
-So if you have a system-wide pkgcheck installation you can put your own plugin in ~/lib/python/pkgcheck/plugins/mycheck.py and run PYTHONPATH=$HOME/lib/python pcheck ... to use the check (without having to install a local copy of pkgcheck and putting the check inside it).
+So if you have a system-wide pkgcheck installation you can put your own plugin in ~/lib/python/pkgcheck/plugins/mycheck.py and run PYTHONPATH=$HOME/lib/python pkgcheck ... to use the check (without having to install a local copy of pkgcheck and putting the check inside it).